What is a dust mite?

 Dust mites are microscopic organisms that live in homes and schools.
 They like warm,

-humid environments best.
-Dust mites feed on the shed scales of human skin that work
+humid areas filled with dust.
+Dust mites feed on the shed scales of human skin that

-their way into furniture, carpets, bedding, and stuffed toys.
-The bodies and waste
+work their way into furniture, carpets, bedding, and stuffed toys.
+The bodies and

-products of the dust mite are what produce allergic reactions and asthma.
-The mites
+waste products of the dust mite are what causes allergic reactions and asthma.
+The

 Bedding and pillows